CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Basic Types

 For JSON encoding, basic types include integers, floating point numbers, booleans, and strings.
-These are encoded in whatever JSON type is most natural.
+These are encoded in whatever JSON type is most appropriate.
 Numeric types are represented as `number`, booleans as `boolean`, and strings as `string`.

 The following example shows a few of these cases